Bob Dylan (album): Music

 By the time sessions were held for his debut album, Dylan was absorbing an enormous amount of folk material from sitting and listening to contemporaries performing in New York's clubs and coffeehouses.
 Many of these individuals were also close friends who performed with Dylan, often inviting him to their apartments where they would introduce him to more folk songs.
 At the same time, Dylan was borrowing and listening to many folk, blues, and country records, many of which were hard to find at the time.
 Dylan claimed in the documentary No Direction Home that he needed to hear a song only once or twice to learn it.

 The final album sequence of Bob Dylan features only two original compositions; the other eleven tracks are folk standards and traditional songs.
 Few of these were staples of his club/coffeehouse repertoire.
 Only two of the covers and both originals were in his club set in September 1961.
 Dylan stated in a 2000 interview that he was hesitant to reveal too much of himself at first.

-Of the two original songs, "Song to Woody" is the best known.
+Of the two original songs, "Song to Woody" is the better known.
 According to Clinton Heylin, the original handwritten manuscript to "Song to Woody" bears the following inscription at the bottom of the sheet: "Written by Bob Dylan in Mills Bar on Bleecker Street in New York City on the 14th day of February, for Woody Guthrie."
 Melodically, the song is based on one of Guthrie's own compositions, "1913 Massacre", but it is possible Guthrie fashioned "1913 Massacre" from an even earlier melody; like many folk singers, including Dylan, Guthrie would often adapt familiar folk melodies into new compositions.
 Guthrie was Dylan's main musical influence at the time of Bob Dylan's release, and indeed on several of the songs, Dylan is apparently imitating Guthrie's vocal mannerisms.
 "Talkin' New York" is closely based on Guthrie's song "Talking Dustbowl Blues" and also references "The Ballad of Pretty Boy Floyd".